 6.31.1 Applicability to language

-Ada programs can exhibit many of the vulnerabilities noted in Subclause 6.31 of ISO/IEC TR 24772-1:2019 leaving a loop at an arbitrary point, local jumps (goto), and multiple exit points from subprograms.
+Ada programs can exhibit many of the vulnerabilities noted in Subclause 6.31 of ISO/IEC 24772-1:2019 leaving a loop at an arbitrary point, local jumps (goto), and multiple exit points from subprograms.

 Ada however does not suffer from non-local jumps and multiple entries to subprograms.